pingcap/tidb-dev-guide/get-started/debug-and-profile.md

 ## Use delve for debugging

 [Delve](https://github.com/go-delve/delve) is a debugger for the Go programming language.
-It provides GDB-like command-line debugging experience and is much more Go native.
+It provides GDB-like command-line debugging experience and is much more Go native that GDB.

 ### Install delve